 - $300,000 uninsured motorist bodily injury per accident

 - $500 collision deductible

 - $500 comprehensive deductible

 To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
 Our base profile drivers own a 2021 Toyota Camry, commute five days a week and drive 12,000 miles annually.

 These are sample rates and should only be used for comparative purposes.

-Model: To determine cost by vehicle type, we evaluated our base profile with the following vehicles applied: Tesla Model 3, Tesla Model Y, Tesla Model X and Toyota Camry (base).
+Model: To determine cost by vehicle type, we evaluated our base profile with the following vehicles applied: Tesla Model 3, Tesla Model Y, Tesla Model X, Tesla Model S and Toyota Camry (base).